 skin sensitivity can arise from a range of different factors:

 Allergies vary – it could be that you are sensitive to perfume, alcohol or in some cases DHA (dihydroxacetone).
-If it is DHA that you are sensitive to, that is where my CARAMEL TAN comes in.
+If it is DHA that you are sensitive to, that is where my CARAMEL TAN (without requesting the DHA option) comes in.
 I started to feel like I was reacting to the DHA in formulas but it could have been the alcohol or perfume.
-What steered me away from the DHA based formulas was the smell.
+What steered me away from the DHA based formulas was the smell (which I do not experience with my new DHA formula).
 My nose told me I needed to stop wearing DHA formulas.
-I experienced itchiness on my legs a couple hours after I would apply a formula would have been the next thing to drive me crazy.
-Once I created my own DHA-free formula there was no going back.
-When I say the DHA smell, it wasn’t the ‘parfum’, although there was always that too.
-There is a very distinct smell that is created on the surface of the skin when the DHA is activated.
-Some say it smells like yeast or bread baking.
-Once I smelled it I couldn’t stop smelling it.
-And you work out with it on it is even more pungent.
+I experienced itchiness on my legs a couple hours after I would apply a formula would have been the next thing to drive me crazy (now I wonder if it was the bronzer or tracer colour in formulas to show you where you applied your ‘tan’).